Shreya24tiwari/Statistical_thinking/README.md

 ### COVARIANCE ###
 Covariance is a statistical tool that is used to determine the relationship between the movement of two asset prices.
 When two stocks tend to move together, they are seen as having a positive covariance; when they move inversely, the covariance is negative.
+WHEN X AND Y COMPANYS TEND TO MOVE TOGETHER, THEY ARE SEEN AS HAVING A POSITIVE COVARIANCE, WHEN X MOVE OPPOSITE, THE COVARIANCE IS NEGATIVE.
+AND WHEN X AND Y HAVE ZERO COVARIANCE SO THERE ARE MULTIPLE POSIBILITIES.
 FOR EXAMPLE: I want to buy some products and I don't know their are good or not so I found that data from google and see X and Y company growth rate during this and last year
 Then I calculate X and Y company Mean
 Then to see goodness find the diffrerence between each value and mean price.